-(Please note: this information is intended only for students pursuing Individual Studies coursework sponsored by the Baskin School of Engineering.
-If your credits will not be sponsored by BSOE, please consult with the department you with whom you are pursuing Individual Studies coursework.)
+Please note: this information is intended for students pursuing Individual Studies coursework sponsored by BSOE.
+If your credits will not be sponsored by BSOE, please consult the department with whom you are pursuing Individual Studies coursework.

-To receive UCSC credit for an individual studies project, whether on- or off-campus:
+To receive UCSC credit for any individual studies project.

-- Work with your faculty sponsor to determine the details of your Individual Studies including.
+- Work with your faculty sponsor to determine the details of your Individual Studies.
 Describe this on the petition.

 - Get your sponsor's signature on the petition.

 - If you are enrolling in a Thesis Research individual studies course, you will also need to obtain signatures from your department undergraduate director and department chair.
 The Computer Science, Computer Engineering, and Robotics majors require an additional Senior Thesis Form.

 - Return the signed petition to the Undergraduate Advising Office to obtain department approval and a call number, which will enable you to enroll in the course.
 The deadline to enroll in individual studies coursework is before the campus Add/Drop/Swap classes deadline each quarter.
 Because Petitions may not be reviewed and approved immediately, it is generally a good idea to submit petitions to the Baskin School of Engineering Undergraduate Advising Office a minimum of a week in advance of the enrollment deadline.

 - Additional information can be found on the Individual Course Studies Petition